259 Dyke Rd, Marshfield, MA 02050, USA

 Trail Description

-The other trail begins at Dyke Road, across the street from the Green Harbor Marina, and leads about 1/3 mile through the woods to the Green Harbor River.
-There is a small stream crossing at the beginning of the trail, and then it leads into a thicket of trees and underbrush before emerging at the edge of the Green Harbor River.
+There are two trails on this property.
+One begins at Dyke Road, across the street from Green Harbor Marina, and leads about 1/3 mile through the woods to the Green Harbor River.
+There is a small stream crossing at the beginning of the trail, and then it leads into a thicket of trees and underbrush before emerging at the edge of the river.

-While the two trails used to connect, they currently do not.
+Note: While the two trails used to connect, they currently do not.
 The Dyke Road trail is narrow but flat.
 The Calypso Lane trail is also flat, and somewhat wider.
 Some sections of the trails are wet and/or overgrown.

 Habitats and Wildlife

 This property is located where Wharf Creek flows into the Green Harbor River.
 The Green Harbor River finds its source in springs and ponds in Duxbury.
-It twists and turns through Marshfield via large cranberry bog complex, the Green Harbor Golf Club, the Daniel Webster Wildlife Sanctuary, property owned by the Marshfield Municipal Airport, and Peter Igo Park.
+It twists and turns through Marshfield via a large cranberry bog complex, the Green Harbor Golf Club, the Daniel Webster Wildlife Sanctuary, property owned by the Marshfield Municipal Airport, and Peter Igo Park.
 Just downstream of the Dyke Road bridge (and dike) it flows into the Atlantic Ocean at Green Harbor.

 Historic Site: No